The Makioka Sisters: Reception and legacy

 The novel has been called “the greatest cosmopolitan novel since the Meiji Restoration”.
 Following its success, Tanizaki was awarded the Mainichi Prize for Publication and Culture and the Asahi Culture Prize.
 The novel has been translated into at least 14 languages.
 The English translation, by Edward G. Seidensticker, was published in 1957 as The Makioka Sisters.

-According to Charles E. Hamilton of the University of California, Berkeley, many reviews in the United States of the English translation were "marked by an air of discomfiture" with some reviews being uncivil and others with "factitious praise".
+According to Charles E. Hamilton of the University of California, Berkeley, many reviews in the United States of the English translation were "marked by an air of discomfiture", with some reviews being uncivil and others offering "factitious praise".

 Donald Barr of The New York Times compared and contrasted the English translation of the novel with Pride and Prejudice by Jane Austen.
 Barr concluded that The Makioka Sisters "has in an immense degree the power of veracity, which is second only to the power of truth."
 Hamilton argued that Barr's comparison with Austen was done "inaptly".
 Time stated that the book had "a heroism that [...] bends to the winds of fate like a reed and, never breaking, wins the subtler triumph of endurance."
 Time stated that significant portions of the book "are dull enough to make U.S. readers wonder if they are not in the hands of the Japanese sandman."
 According to Hamilton, Anthony West of The New Yorker, in Hamilton's own words, "guyed the book at scurrilous length as a mere exercise in medical naturalism."

 Hamilton himself called the translation in the English version "skillful".
 One criticism Hamilton had was the loss of the Kansai dialect in the translation.